echometerain/WebMap/README.md

 # WebMap

-A program that takes a webpage, takes all of its embeded links, and recursively derives more webpages with BFS.
+A program that takes a webpage, takes all of its embeded links, and derives more webpages.

 ## How to run